BacterialCommunitiesAndPopulation/Friday20thMay/cgMLST_renibacterium.md

     cd /wrk/<username>/reni_cgMLST/
     cp -r ./schema_seed ./schemaToUse

+2) The next step is to make a copy of the genomes that we want to use as query

+    cd /wrk/<username>/reni_cgMLST/
+    cp -r /wrk/<username>/course_data/shared_all/Thursday19thMay/Renibacterium_Example/Assemblies/ .
+    #Replace username by your user account

 2) **chewBBACA** also needs a list as input with the FULL PATH of the genomes that will be used as query and also from the genes that will be used in the schema.
-First step is creating a local copy of the assemblies

-	cd /wrk/<username>/reni_analysis/

 To create those lists, run the following commands

-    cd /wrk/<username>/reni_cgMLST/
-    cp -r /wrk/<username>/course_data/shared_all/Thursday19thMay/Renibacterium_Example/Assemblies/ .
     cd Assemblies/
     #Get the list of query Genomes
     ls *.fasta | xargs -I {} sh -c 'echo $(pwd)/{}' > listGenomes.txt
+    cd ../schemaToUse
+    #Get the list of the schema genes
+    ls *.fasta | xargs -I {} sh -c 'echo $(pwd)/{}' > cgMLSTLoci.txt

 Note: In some cases, FASTA files can have different characters depending on the OS they were created.
 To overcome these problems, run the *dos2unix* program to convert any unsupported character.